 The tenured sales and engineering teams in the Mepaco group are driven and dedicated to solving cooking and processing problems for industrial food processing customers.

-Mepaco’s Meat Processors opt for dumping equipment features that provide the highest level of personnel and food safety, including:
+Mepaco’s Food Processing customers opt for custom and modifiable dumping equipment features that provide the highest level of personnel and food safety, including:

 Processors should be able to focus on critical operations and not have to worry about auxiliary equipment.
 That's what Mepaco's CD1000 Column Dumper delivers; a Column Dumper that is heavily built, engineered for easy maintenance, built to strict sanitary design standards, and like our processing equipment solutions, modifiable to meet specific production requirements.